| | |

-The Ozark National Forest is rich with beautiful landscapes, rock bluffs and high vistas.
-The Sylamore Scenic Byway offers the hiking trails, waterfalls and the panoramic overlooks we seek on all of our trips.
+The Ozark National Forest is rich with beautiful landscapes, rock bluffs, and high vistas.
+The Sylamore Scenic Byway offers the hiking trails, waterfalls, and panoramic overlooks we seek on all of our trips.
 This section of the Ozark National Forest was new territory for us.

-We were in the mood to boondock in Alice versus staying in a campground.
-Boondocking is fun because we park wherever we are, pull the shades and sleep.
+We were in the mood to boondock in Alice rather than staying in a campground.
+Boondocking is fun because we park wherever we are, pull the shades, and sleep.

 Boondocking on the Sylamore Scenic Byway

 Since this stop was at the end of the day, we decided to spend the night where we parked.
-It was a great place to be as there is a brewery and restaurant within in walking distance.
-We felt safe there and it was relatively quiet even though were we parked on a 2 lane highway.
+It was a great place to be as there was a brewery and restaurant within walking distance.
+We felt safe there, and it was relatively quiet even though we were parked on a 2-lane highway.

 Blanchard Springs Caverns

 Later, we traveled south on the Sylamore Scenic Byway and spent several hours at the Blanchard Springs Caverns.
-It was interestingly beautiful and we took about an hour tour.
+It was beautifully interesting, and we took about an hour-long tour.

-Above grounds in the Blanchard Springs Cave Park is a natural spring.
-The hike to the spring is easy and very accessible to anyone.
-We spent time discovering the area and enjoyed it too.
+Above ground in the Blanchard Springs Cave Park is a natural spring.
+The hike to the spring is easy and very accessible to everyone.
+We spent time discovering the area and enjoyed it as well.

-It was the perfect day for us.
-The weather was cool and sunny and we just made the day up as we went.
-It turned out to be not only the perfect day, but the perfect November weekend.
+It was a great day for us.
+The weather was nice, and we enjoyed the day spontaneously.
+It became not just a perfect day but also a wonderful November weekend.

 We would recommend this area and trip to others.